Content delivery network distributions in Amazon Lightsail

 This diagram is for illustration purpose only and doesn't show actual edge locations.
 For more information about edge locations, see Edge locations and IP address ranges later in this guide.

-This method of serving content is faster and more efficient than the traditional method of serving content from just one, central resource.
+A CDN resolves this situation by caching your website content at edge locations.
+This method of serving content is faster and more efficient than the traditional method of serving content from one central resource.
+When a viewer makes a request on your website or through your application, DNS routes the request to the location that can best serve the user’s request.
 Your users access your content from locations that are nearby, as opposed to all of your users accessing the same central resource that may be far away.

 Strengthen your website and increase its performance by taking advantage of TLS termination, which reduces the load on your origin by offloading the cryptographic processing to your distribution.
 You can use your registered domain name together with a Lightsail SSL/TLS certificate to enable Hypertext Transfer Protocol Secure (HTTPS) for your distribution.
 Your users establish an encrypted HTTPS connection to your distribution, while your distribution pulls content from your origin using HTTP.